 Unless otherwise ordered by the court parties may obtain discovery regarding any matter, not privileged, which is relevant to the subject matter involved in the pending action,

-This rule means that you are going to get a lot of questions that you don't like in interrrogatories and, more annoyingly, at your deposition.
+This rule means that you are going to get a lot of questions that you don't like in interrogatories and, more annoyingly, at your deposition.
 Just because a question seems irrelevant to your case, defense counsel can still ask the question if it might lead to information that could be admissible.
 Whether our interrogatory responses are substantive or we object depends on how invasive the interrogatory is.

 Let's take an example: do you have a boyfriend?
 On its face, this is completely irrelevant to the claim you are making, right?
-What does that have to do with how hurt you are from the harm that was done to you?
+What does that have to do with your injuries and the harm that was done to you?

-- Get more exemplars of anything and everything to put together and try a tort claim
+- Get more discovery samples and everything you need to prepare and try a personal injury case